shacklettbp/madrona/README.md

 [Madrona](https://madrona-engine.github.io) is a prototype game engine for creating high-throughput, GPU-accelerated simulators that run thousands of virtual environment instances, and generate *millions of aggregate simulation steps per second*, on a single GPU.
 (We like to refer to this as "batch simulation".)
 This efficiency is useful for high-performance AI agent training (e.g., via reinforcement learning), or for any task that requires a high-performance environment simulator tightly integrated "in-the-loop" of a broader application.

+Please see the [Madrona engine project page](https://madrona-engine.github.io) for more information, as well as the [Madrona FAQ](https://madrona-engine.github.io#faq).

 ### Features: ###
 * Fully GPU-driven batch ECS implementation for high-throughput execution.
 * CPU backend for debugging and visualization.
 Simulators can execute on GPU or CPU with no code changes.